Find Tech Schools

 Recommendations Required

-How Hard Is It To Get Into Princeton?
+How Hard Is It To Get Into Princeton University?

 Average Test Scores

-About 56% of students accepted to Princeton submitted their SAT scores.
-When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 720 and 770.
-Math scores were between 740 and 800.
+When looking at the 25th through the 75th percentile of admitted students at Princeton University, SAT Evidence-Based Reading and Writing scores ranged between 740 and 780.
+Math scores were between 770 and 800.

 200